 This research also contributes to trust theory and provides an increased understanding of military technology acceptance.
-The recommendations provide a conceptual framework for how a military community develops trust in technologies for highrisk missions and how varying factors influence the development of such a relationship.
-Currently, there is an effort within the DoD to perform such trust analytics, an effort in which this current research will participate.
+The recommendations provide a conceptual framework for how a military community develops trust in technologies for high-risk missions and how varying factors influence the development of such a relationship.
+Currently, there is an effort to perform such trust analytics within the DoD in which this current research will participate.